 Fitbit app is available on iTunes and Android.

-This app is absolutely brilliant.
+This new feature is absolutely brilliant.
 At times my children tend to have their devices glued to their hand.
-OurPact allows me to restrict the amount of time they spend on their device, switching off specific apps at 8pm every weeknight and I give them a little longer on weekends.
-If they are being naughty from my phone and a click of a button I can switch off all apps on their phone/iPad.
-I LOVE LOVE LOVE this app.
+Apple’s Screen Time feature allows me to restrict the amount of time they spend on their device, switching off specific apps at 8pm every weeknight and I give them a little longer on weekends.
+For my older kids I don’t switch off their apps but have rules set in place, and I can use this feature to check in and see if they are using their phones when they aren’t meant to.
+I LOVE LOVE LOVE this new feature!.

 5. ENTERTAINMENT BOOK